-C.3.6 Privacy considerations

 Apply the generic considerations from WebCodecs; no additional considerations are introduced by these registrations.

-C.3.7 Security considerations
+B.3.7 Security considerations

 Apply the generic considerations from WebCodecs; no additional considerations are introduced by these registrations.

-C.4 EVS
+B.4 EVS

-C.4.1 Fully qualified codec strings
+B.4.1 Fully qualified codec strings

 The codec string is "3gpp.evs" or “sevs”.

-C.4.2 EncodedAudioChunk data
+B.4.2 EncodedAudioChunk data

 If the bitstream is not in “hf-only” format, each EncodedAudioChunk contains exactly one RTP payload according to clause A.2.1 of the payload format in Annex A.2 of [TS26.445], i.e. both Compact and Header-Full formats can be used with potential zero padding for size collision avoidance.